 Click here for a table listing a variety of personal service income that may fully or partially exempt from US income tax.

 Below Are Countries with US Tax Treaties

 Certain countries with recent treaties contain an article to avoid treaty shopping.
-Treaty benefits can be limited to residents that do not meet additional test.
-The US notices treaty shopping through focusing on the objective characteristics of the party seeking the benefits.
+Treaty benefits can be limited to residents that do not meet the additional test.
+The US notices treaty shopping by focusing on the objective characteristics of the party seeking the benefits.
 Treaty shopping may be considered illegal, but reading public information is okay.

 France** monaco wwi

 British Virgin Islands